Leisurely Lynchburg, Virginia

 Lynchburg has a humid, four-season climate with hot summers and cool winters.
 July temperatures are in the 70s, 80s and 90s, while winter temperatures are in the 20s, 30s and 40s.
 On average, the area receives 40 inches of snow and 18 inches of rain per year.
 The sun shines 220 days of the year.

 So, while Lynchburg is not a perfect, its quiet streets, tree-lined neighborhoods, sense of history and pretty setting make for an affable city.
-Thomas Jefferson was happy here, and so, too, it seems, are the retirees who make Lynchburg their home today.
+Thomas Jefferson was happy here, and so, too, it seems, are today's retirees who have chosen it as their home.

 Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.
 KKN